mraichelson/rake_experiment/README.md

 ### Get down to it, yo...

-Navigate to your project directory, and type `rake`.
+Navigate to your project directory, and type `rake` to get a list of commands.

+Use `rake setup` to check the presence of and generate (if necessary) the directory structure that you identified in CONFIG.YML for your project.

 ## External docs that may be of use